 - Do you remember that scene in Good Will Hunting when the boys go to a Harvard bar and Will calls out that douche-bag for plagiarizing something to impress a girl?
 Well, the same thing just happened to me, sort of.
 To prepare for writing this post I thought I’d have a cursory glance at the Wikipedia “Hot Toddy” page to make sure I wasn’t missing some salient piece of information on the drink.
 I started reading, and I got to a long passage that I recognized.
 Whoever wrote the Wikipedia page on hot toddies ripped a large section of text from The Scots Kitchen by F. Marian MacNeill without referencing it at all.
 The only difference between what just happened to me and what happened in Good Will Hunting is that the plagiarist wasn’t around for me to castigate, and there weren’t any girls around to admire me.

-- I can’t remember if I’ve written this before on Button Soup, but “whisky” is an Anglicization of the Celtic words for “water of life”.
+- I can’t remember if I’ve written this before on Button Soup, but “whisky” is an Anglicization of the Celtic words uisge beatha, which mean “water of life”.
+A nice little parallel with the continental terms Eau-de-Vie and Akvavit.